Mechanical-Advantage/ZumoTraining/03-ComingThrough/ProxSensors.md

 ![Overview diagram of proximity sensors](https://raw.githubusercontent.com/Mechanical-Advantage/Training2020/development/resources/03-overview.png)

-When you read the proximity sensors, a series of pulses (see previous section) are sent out on one side, then the other.
+When you call the function to update the proximity sensor values, a series of pulses (see previous section) are sent out on one side, then the other.
 You can then read the number of brightness levels detected by each of the sensors from the left and right sides - 6 values in total.
 Feel free to reference this table to see how/why to use each value:

 Emitter | Sensor | Method | Purpose
 --- | --- | --- | ---